EOSChronicleProject/chronicle-consumer-npm/README.md

 previously received data for the fork block and all blocks past it.
 Subsequent events will have the new data for the block number that was indicated in the fork event.

+In asynchronous mode, the event handler must return a promise that resolves when the data cleanup finishes.

 ### Event: `block`